Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: Numerical approach and setup

 where $M$ is the mobility, $\gamma$ is the grain boundary energy, $\kappa$ the local curvature and $\Delta f$ the difference of the bulk energies of matrix and grain, and neglecting additional elasticity effects \cite{Zhang2017,HAN2021}.
 In our case $\Delta f$ results from the magnetization, as the magnetic properties are different in the grain and the matrix.
 Without $\Delta f$, eq.~\eqref{eq:mcf} reduces to mean curvature flow and describes isotropic grain shrinkage due to minimization of the grain boundary energy.
-As already shown by PFC and APFC simulations without magnetization, while recovering the general scaling described by eq.~\eqref{eq:mcf}, the shrinkage is anisotropic, see \cite{Yamanaka2017} and \cite{Salvalaglio2018}, respectively.
-We will therefore directly compare our result for the grain shrinkage under the influence of magnetization with the results in \cite{Yamanaka2017,Salvalaglio2018}.
+As already shown by PFC \cite{Yamanaka2017} and APFC \cite{Salvalaglio2018} simulations without magnetization, while recovering the general scaling described by eq.~\eqref{eq:mcf}, the shrinkage is anisotropic.
+We will therefore directly compare our result for the grain shrinkage under the influence of magnetization with these previous findings.

-The crystal structure in the matrix surrounding the circular embedded grain is considered as reference structure.
-Thus, the amplitudes therein are constant and real.
-Within the grain the amplitudes vary regularly as they encode an almost constant rotation.
-However, $\Asq$ is still constant.
-It only varies significantly at defects, where it decreases locally.
-This feature can be used to identify the network of defects defining the grain boundary \cite{SBE17,Salvalaglio2018}.
-In Figure~\ref{fig::APFCsetUp} these properties together with the associated mesh refinements are shown for ${\rm Re}(A_0)$.
-Here, the defect network is obtained as the $\Asq = 0.073$ isosurface.